Joseph Kallarangatt: 2021 Love and narcotics jihad controversy

-On 8 September 2021, Bishop Kallarangatt sparked a major controversy during a sermon at Kuravilangad Church, when he claimed that the conspiracy theory of "love jihad" was real and that there was also a "narcotics jihad" targeting youths as a means of indirect war to annihilate the non-Muslim population.He described "narcotics jihad" as being evident everywhere from ice cream parlours, juice corners, rave parties and hotels where youths were trapped into drug addiction and their lives spoilt.
-The remarks attracted immediate and widespread condemnation from within the Christian community.
-Representatives of the non-Catholic denominations were more vocal in their opposition though there were responses of disapproval from the other autonomous Syro-Malankara Catholic Church and the Roman Catholic Church in India as well.
-Metropolitan Bishop Yuhanon Mor Meletius of the Jacobite Christian denomination and Metropolitan Bishop Coorilose Geevarghese of the Orthodox Christian denomination, both part of Oriental Orthodoxy expressed the strongest condemnations stating that Kallarangatt had fallen into the design of the Sangh Parivar and was creating divisions among minorities with conspiracy theories at a time of growing fascism in India which threatened all of them.
-Metropolitan Theodosius Mar Thoma, the head of the Eastern Protestant Saint Thomas Christian denomination also openly derided Kallarangatt for attempting to aggravate communal divisions in Kerala.
+On 8 September 2021, Kallarangatt sparked a major controversy during a sermon at Kuravilangad Church, when he claimed that "love jihad" was real and that there was also a "narcotics jihad" targeting youths by radicals as a means of indirect war to annihilate the non-Muslim population.
+He described "narcotics jihad" as being present in places such as ice cream parlours, juice corners, rave parties, and hotels.
+Kallarangatt claimed these places led to youths becoming trapped into drug addiction.
+The remarks attracted immediate, widespread commentary and mixed reception, even from within the Christian community.

+Representatives and members of the non-Catholic Christian churches were more vocal in their opposition, though there were also some disapproving responses from the Syro-Malankara Catholic Church and the Latin Church in India.
+Metropolitan Theodosius Mar Thoma, the head of the Mar Thoma Syrian Church, openly derided Kallarangatt for attempting to aggravate communal divisions in Kerala.
+Bishop Yuhanon Meletius of the Malankara Orthodox Syrian Church and Bishop Coorilose Geevarghese of the Malankara Jacobite Syrian Orthodox Church, both part of Oriental Orthodoxy also expressed the strongest condemnations stating that Kallarangatt had fallen into the design of the Sangh Parivar and was creating divisions among minorities with conspiracy theories at a time of growing fascism in India which threatened all of them.